Limited launch: MAY batch, 85% claimed

 Research on theacrine, a compound structurally similar to caffeine, shows it activates the same adenosine and dopamine pathways but without the tolerance buildup that makes you need more caffeine over time.
 Methylliberine, another related compound, appears to complement both caffeine and theacrine for sustained energy output.

-This is the smartest approach for people learning how to get energy without caffeine: don't eliminate caffeine entirely.
+A lower, more controlled caffeine strategy may be the more evidence-backed option for people who are really trying to reduce dependence on large doses: don't eliminate caffeine entirely.
 Use less of it, and use it smarter.

 The Caffeine Alternative Worth Knowing About